 The plywood wasn’t long enough to go the length of the wall so we knew we’d have a seam.
 We cut the second board and then had to cut them to size to go the rest of the length of the wall.

-Hanging the DIY Faux Shiplap
+Painting the Shiplap